Alejogb1/job-board/blog-data/kubectl-get-crds-command-explanation.md

 The `CREATED AT` column well it's pretty self-explanatory it’s the timestamp when that CRD was first added to your cluster This can be useful for debugging or just keeping track of when things were deployed I learned that the hard way because I made a lot of deployments and I didn't remember when I created what so this command really helped me

-You might be thinking alright I have the list but what about the details Well you can get more info with a combination of the command and the `-o yaml` or `-o json` flags For example if you want to see the full definition of a CRD in YAML format you would use
+You might be thinking I have the list but what about the details Well you can get more info with a combination of the command and the `-o yaml` or `-o json` flags For example if you want to see the full definition of a CRD in YAML format you would use

 ```bash
 kubectl get crds applications.apps.example.com -o yaml